C-ORG/whitepaper/README.md

 <h5 id="initialization">Initialization</h5>

 The initialization phase of a _CSO_ is specific in that it does not use the bonding curve.
 Indeed, to kickoff a _CSO_, the beneficiary organization needs to set an minimal funding goal (_MFG_).
-This MFG is the amount of investment required for the bonding curve to start.
-All investors investing before the MFG is reached (using the `buy()` function) receive _FAIRs_ at the same average price.
+This _MFG_ is the amount of investment required for the bonding curve to start.
+All investors investing before the _MFG_ is reached (using the `buy()` function) receive _FAIRs_ at the same average price.

 <img src="images/initialization.png" width="300" title="Initialization phase" alt="Initialization phase" />

 _Initialization phase of a Continuous Securities Offering_

-Until the MFG is reached, all funds are escrowed and investors can decide to withdraw their investment at any time (by calling the `sell()` function) and will receive 100% of their investment back.
-Once the MFG is reached, the bonding curve starts, a fraction **I** of the MFG is funneled to the cash reserve and the complement (`MFG*(1-I)1) is being transfered to the beneficiary organization.
+Until the _MFG_ is reached, all funds are escrowed and investors can decide to withdraw their investment at any time (by calling the `sell()` function) and will receive 100% of their investment back.
+Once the _MFG_ is reached, the bonding curve starts, a fraction **I** of the MFG is funneled to the cash reserve and the complement (`MFG*(1-I)`) is being transfered to the beneficiary organization.

-Also, before the MFG is reached, the beneficiary organization can unilateraly decide to cancel the _CSO_ in which case investors can then withdraw 100% of the funds they individually invested.
+Also, before the _MFG_ is reached, the beneficiary organization can unilateraly decide to cancel the _CSO_ in which case investors can then withdraw 100% of the funds they individually invested.

-It's important to note that once the MFG is reached, then the organization cannot cancel the _CSO_ anymore and it will now continue to be live for a minimum period of time (defined in the smart-contract by the organization).
-Equally, after MFG is reached, investors cannot withdraw their funds anymore as the bonding curve started.
+It's important to note that once the _MFG_ is reached, then the organization cannot cancel the _CSO_ anymore and it will now continue to be live for a minimum period of time (defined in the smart-contract by the organization).
+Equally, after _MFG_ is reached, investors cannot withdraw their funds anymore as the bonding curve started.
 They can now only call the `sell()` function will operates as described in the previous section.

-The MFG protects investors and the organization.
-It protects the investors because if there is low appeal from investors, the MFG won't be reached and investors can withdraw their money.
+The _MFG_ protects both investors and the organization.
+It protects the investors because if there is low appeal from investors, the _MFG_ won't be reached and investors can withdraw their money.
 Plus, the fact that all early investors get averaged priced _FAIRs_ means that no early investors will get unreasonably low price _FAIRs_.
-But the MFG also protects the organization as the organization can use it to gauge the market appetance for its _CSO_ and can decide to cancel it if investors interest is below its expectations.
+But the _MFG_ also protects the organization as the organization can use it to gauge the market appetance for its _CSO_ and can decide to cancel it if investors interest is below its expectations.

-The organization should not set the MFG too high though, otherwise it would have the effect of transforming the _CSO_ into a simple crowdfunding campaign and defeat the purpose of the _CSO_.
+The organization should not set the _MFG_ too high though, otherwise it would have the effect of transforming the _CSO_ into a simple crowdfunding campaign and defeat the purpose of the _CSO_.
 In other words, the _CSO_ must reflect the **minimum** amount the organization expects to validate its _CSO_.
 It should definitely not be set to the entire value an organization expects to raise.

 <h5 id="closing">Closing</h5>

 A _CSO_ can continue indefinitely but it doesn't have to: the beneficiary organization can decide to close it at anytime *after* the minimum period of time expired.

-In order to give some necessary visibility to investors, the beneficiary organization has to commit to keep its CSO running for a minimum period of time (3 years, 5 years, 10 years...).
+In order to give some necessary visibility to investors, the beneficiary organization has to commit to keep its _CSO_ running for a minimum period of time (3 years, 5 years, 10 years...).
 After this minimum period of time has passed, the organization does not have to close its _CSO_ but it can.
 Also, at any single time, the organization can increase the minimum period of time it commits to keep its _CSO_ running to give increased visibility to investors.

 Closing a _CSO_ is not free.
 To close its _CSO_, the beneficiary organization will have to pay an _exit fee_.
-The price of this exit fee is equal to the current issuance (`buy`) price of FAIR multiplied by the number of FAIRs outstanding.
+The price of this exit fee is equal to the current issuance (`buy`) price of _FAIR_ multiplied by the number of _FAIRs_ outstanding.
 Once the exit fee is paid, the organization can close its _CSO_ which allows every single investor to then sell their _FAIRs_ at the same price: the current `buy` price (and hopefully the highest).

 <img src="images/exit_fee.png" width="600" title="Initialization phase" alt="Initialization phase" />